guyschaos/umundo/docs/GETTING_STARTED.md

 ### Using Java Bindings

-For umundo.core there is a [sample Eclipse project](https://github.com/tklab-tud/umundo/tree/master/core/contrib/bindings/java).
-You can add it to your Eclipse workspace as follows:
+For umundo.core there is a [sample Eclipse project](https://github.com/tklab-tud/umundo/tree/master/contrib/samples/java).
+The API is the same as in C++, but there are some caveats:

+1. You have to subclass <tt>org.core.umundo.Receiver</tt> and override receive(Message msg) to receive messages from a Subscriber.
+2. SWIG can not generate Interaces and Java does not support multiple inheritance so the API is a little cumbersome at times.
+3. You have to explicitly hold references to every Receiver and eventual Greeters as they are garbage collected otherwise.

 #### Maven Repository